Wandalen/wTools/module/core/macro_tools/docs/feature/004_syntax_tree_helpers.md

 and combination of multiple identifier fragments.
 Name and path utilities operate on qualified name nodes.
 Punctuated sequence utilities simplify operations on comma-separated or semicolon-separated lists without manual iterator management.
-Phantom type helpers generate marker type tokens for lifetime or type parameters that appear only in trait bounds and not in any struct field, satisfying the compiler's variance requirements.
+Phantom type helpers generate marker type tokens for parameters that appear only in type constraints and not in stored fields, satisfying type parameterization requirements.

 ### Cross-References